longdd3/Card-Game-DataBase-SQL/README.md

 # Card-Game-DataBase-SQL
-Build the database of a card game multiplayer
+Build the database of a card game multiplayer using SQL database We also created some prototypes for that.